learn-co-students/module-one-final-project-guidelines-houston-web-career-021819/README.md

 ---

+  ## Video Demo

+- Check out our [Video Demo](https://drive.google.com/file/d/1wsHR_71Kq3Tk9HqfldOnMH_DGQD-NLKx/view?usp=sharing) for this application.

+---

-  ## Instruction for new users
+  ## Instruction for New Users

 - The first menu allows for you to create a new user.
 Input a username and password to create the account.
 - As a new user, you may add your data to the currently available `.csv` data file under the folder `/db`.
 You may have to edit your `.csv` file so that our application can get and retrieve your data.
 (Please see the following section for how to prepare your `.csv` file.)
 - After you import your data, in your terminal, please type `rake db:seed`, if successful, your data should be already in our database `development.db` under `/db` folder.
 ---

-  ## For New Users: How to create and prepare your .CSV file?
+  ## For New Users: How to Prepare your .CSV File?

 - We recommend new users to generate .csv files via [Exportify](https://rawgit.com/watsonbox/exportify/master/exportify.html), a free app that automatically generates .csv file for each Spotify playlist.